Targeting the SMAS with HIFU / RF microneedling / radiofrequency ruined my face: learn why

 The fact is that no amount of experience or anatomy knowledge can tell you at what depth and how thick the SMAS or its surrounding fat is without constant ultrasonography monitoring - which would painfully slow down already slow procedures and which would require excellent ultrasonography skills (good luck with that with 99% of HIFU / RF microneedling / radiofrequency practitioners).

-With treatments that aim for post thermal damage fibrosis all bets are off
+If you go for treatments that aim to cause post-thermal damage fibrosis, all bets are off

 Even if accurate assessment of SMAS depth and SMAS thickness can be ensured, we still have the individual variations of tissue sensitivity / tendency to fibrosis from person to person, in response to excessive energy applied by HIFU / RF / RF microneedling.